soffes/blog/posts/2010-02-21-hosting-frustrations.markdown

 Some of the [Engine Yard][] employees saw my frustrated [Heroku][] tweets (which makes me laugh that they search for frustrated [Heroku][] customers).
 They offered me two free weeks on the [Engine Yard Cloud][], which I thought was really cool.

-After checking it out, I was *very disappointed*.
+After checking it out, I was ==very disappointed==.
 I tried to get [Markdownr][] setup on their service.
 After messing with it for over an hour, I gave up.
 [Markdownr][] is probably one of the simplest Rails apps.
 (You can see the [code on GitHub](http://github.com/samsoffes/markdownr.com).)
 It only uses one gem besides Rails and doesn't use a database.

 You have to add all of your gems that you need in their web portal.
 This seems so dumb.
 I wish it just used [Bundler][] (especially since [the guys that wrote it](http://github.com/carlhuda) work at [Engine Yard][]).
 I never got my app to launch.
 It kept saying the i18n gem wasn't found.
 I thought this might be due to using a [pre-release version of Rails](http://rubygems.org/gems/rails/versions/3.0.0.beta), so I installed them all separately and it still didn't work.

-I emailed them and they said "Sorry that it looks like ey cloud is not for you." *If it can't work with the simplest of apps, what can it work with?* The price is also a bit high.
+I emailed them and they said "Sorry that it looks like ey cloud is not for you." ==If it can't work with the simplest of apps, what can it work with?== The price is also a bit high.
 (I also know [a good friend](http://twitter.com/mdavis) that had a horrible experience with them.)

 ### Rackspace Cloud